Antelope Canyon, Arizona Photography Location

 Rivers End Café – 130 6th Ave – Page, AZ 86040 – Phone (928) 645-9175

-At Rivers End you can eat healthy and vegan.
-I suggest you try their: Veggi Hummus Sandwich, Veggi Wrap, or selected healthy salads.
+At Rivers End, you can eat healthy and vegan.
+We suggest you try their Veggi Hummus Sandwich, Veggi Wrap, or select healthy salads.

 Blue Buddha Sushi Lounge – 644 N Navajo Dr – Page, AZ 86040 – Phone (928) 645-0007

-The Blue Buddha Lounge is home to a delicious healthy way of eating; a variety of mouth-watering raw fish, select vegetables, rice and mystical seaweed.
-The Blue Buddha offers an oriental cuisine that will not be soon forgotten.
+The Blue Buddha Lounge is home to a delicious way of eating: a variety of mouth-watering raw fish, select vegetables, rice and mystical seaweed.
+The Blue Buddha offers oriental cuisine that will not soon be forgotten.

 Area Weather: